webis-de/archive-query-log/README.md

 | GET    | `/api/providers/{provider_id}`             | Get metadata for a specific search provider         |
 | GET    | `/api/providers/{provider_id}/statistics`  | Get descriptive statistics for a search provider    |

+**Provider Identifier Resolution:**

+Both provider endpoints accept either a **provider UUID** or a **provider name**:

+- By name: `/api/providers/google`
+- By UUID: `/api/providers/f205fc44-d918-4b79-9a7f-c1373a6ff9f2`

+The API automatically resolves the identifier to the correct provider by:
+1. First trying it as a UUID (direct lookup in `aql_providers` index)
+2. If not found, searching by provider name
+3. Returns 404 if neither lookup succeeds

 **Query Parameters for Provider Statistics Endpoint:**

 - `interval` - Histogram interval: `day`, `week`, `month` (default: `month`)